Don't Call It a Sum-Back Tour

-The Don't Call It a Sum-Back Tour is the ninth headlining concert tour by Canadian band, Sum 41.
+The Don't Call It a Sum-Back Tour is the ninth headlining concert tour by the Canadian rock band, Sum 41.
 The tour was launched to support the band's sixth studio album, 13 Voices (2016).
 Beginning October 2016, the tour played nearly 100 shows in the Americas, Europe and Asia.

 Background

 Approaching the end of their run on the Warped Tour, the tour was announced in last August.
 During breaks in their schedule, the band toured alongside Papa Roach and Pierce the Veil.